Part I, Add visualizations to a Power BI report

-This article gives a quick introduction to creating a visualization in a report.
+This article gives a quick introduction to creating a visualization in a report using either Power BI service or Power BI Desktop.
 For more-advanced content, please see Part II.
 Watch Amanda demonstrate a few different ways to create, edit, and format visuals on the report canvas.
 Then try it out yourself using the Sales and Marketing sample to create your own report.

 Open a report and add a new page